comsystan/comsystanj/description/sig-description.md

 - LD values should be taken with caution, as computers are not well suited to measure times
 - Optional surrogate data conversion
 - Ref.: Zenil etal., Complexity, 2012, [https://doi.org/10.1002/cplx.20388](https://doi.org/10.1002/cplx.20388)

+### Poincare plot
+- Generation of Poicare plots
+- The time lag can be set
+- Multiple plots with distinct colors are possible

 ### Sample entropy
 - Computes Sample or Approximate entropies of signals